A Critical Edition of Caroline Norton's Love in 'The World

 Ross Nelson is a cultural historian and author of several publications, including The Selected Letters of Caroline Norton, 3 vols (2019), co-edited with Marie Mulvey-Roberts, and Letters to Martin Van Buren: An Edition of John Van Buren’s ‘Travel journal for a Trip to Europe, 1838-1839’ (2022).

 Marie Mulvey-Roberts is a Professor of English Literature at the University of the West of England, Bristol.
 She co-edited, with Ross Nelson, The Selected Letters of Caroline Norton, 3 vols (2020).
-She is Editor-in-Chief of Women’s Writing, the journal on historic women writers.
+She is Editor-in-Chief of Women’s Writing, the journal on historical women writers.

 Series